42-AI/42ai_autonomous_cars/get_data/README.md

      "camera": "Picam_v2"
    }
    ```
 4. Run the car with `run_manual.py` to collect data.
 Run `run_manual.py -h` for the usage.

+   If the output folder you provide to the script does not exist or has no session_template.json file,
+   it will be created automatically.

    This script will record the pictures and create the label for each pictures.
 All the labels will be saved in a single
 file.
 Each labels will contains the session_template.json data and the hardware_conf data plus information specific
 to each pictures.
 Example of info specific to each picture